 Let’s now look at a few scenarios to help you better understand what your limitations are and what MOST manufacturers are prepared to accept when it comes to fiddling with aftermarket suspension upgrades while the truck is still under warranty.
 Later we’ll look at how the Magnuson-Moss Warranty Act is applied.

-Does a Lift/Levelling Kit Void FORD’s Warranty
+Does a Lift/Levelling Kit Void TOYOTA’s Warranty

 Let’s look at claims from a dealership/manufacturer perspective first.